Adventures. Words. Images.

 In April I packed a bag, kissed my wife goodbye, and headed out the door on a five-week adventure.
 Unlike most of my escapes, this was not a work gig.
 Not really.
 This was something I just had to do.
 Call it a midlife crisis or maybe a long overdue reconing for a life spent endulging in––me––but it needed to be done.

 With help from MSR Global Health I went to Nepal to deliver water purification systems to remote villages and schools.
-To be sure, I am, not the first to do so.
+To be sure, I am not the first to do so.
 Millions of people walk the path philanthropic.
 It is just not one I have ever tread.
 But I did it.
 And now I'm hooked.
-I need the fix of seeing people's live made better with small gestures of kindness.
+I need the fix of seeing people's lives made better with small gestures of kindness.

 What started out as a thing I had to do has turned into a thing I want everyone to do.
 It appears my life's work may have landed in my lap.
 Only two weeks after returning from Nepal I started a non-profit organization.
 Clean Drink started as my thing, but it now belongs to a growing community of do-gooders.
 So, check it out.
 Get involved.
 It will make you feel good.
 I promise.